p-mongodb/ruby-specifications/README.md

-# Discriminator Map Specs
+# Discriminator Value Specs
 Author: Neil Shweky
 Reviewer: Oleg Pudeyev

 ## Summary

-This project is aimed at making it possible for users to override the mapping for the discriminator key for a child class.
+This project is aimed at making it possible for users to override the value for the discriminator key for a child class.

 ## Motivation

 Currently, when creating a document in a collection that inherits from another collection, a discriminator field is created, with the key defaulting to `_type` (which we can now successfully override with MONGOID-4817), and the value as the class as a string.
 The goal of this project is to give the user the ability to override the default value of this field.

 ## Goals
-- Create a user-facing API that allows the user to easily set the discriminator mapping.
+- Create a user-facing API that allows the user to easily set the discriminator value.
-- Implement a way to specify the discriminator mapping.
+- Implement a way to specify the discriminator value.

 ## ActiveRecord Example
-The following is an example of how the discriminator mapping is specified in ActiveRecord:
+The following is an example of how the discriminator value is specified in ActiveRecord:
 ```ruby
 # shape.rb
 class Shape < ApplicationRecord